onehashai/onehash-connect/help/saml-authentication.md

 Other SAML providers are supported as well.

-If you are [self-hosting](/self-hosting/) Zulip, please follow the detailed setup instructions in the [SAML configuration for self-hosting][saml-readthedocs].
+If you are [self-hosting](/self-hosting/) OneHash Connect, please follow the detailed setup instructions in the [SAML configuration for self-hosting][saml-readthedocs].
 The documentation on this page may be a useful reference for how to set up specific SAML providers.